Contact Us Today (424) 372-3112

 Penal Code 503 PC - Embezzlement Laws in California

-Embezzlement is described in PC 503 as the fraudulent appropriation of property by somebody to whom it has been entrusted, which is typically an employee.
+California Penal Code 503 PC defines embezzlement as a serious offense, describing it as the fraudulent appropriation of property by somebody to whom it has been entrusted, typically an employee.

 The main difference between embezzlement and a standard theft-related crime is the legal requirement the property must have been entrusted to the perpetrator by the owner.